-Although markets always experience a degree of volatility, 2020 has seen some particularly high levels of price fluctuations.
-Our director of investment risk, Pacome Breton, details why this is and explains why volatility is not inherently a negative thing for investors.
+Although markets always experience a degree of volatility, the past two years have seen some particularly high levels of price fluctuations as both bad and good news around Covid-19 has hit the headlines.
+Our director of investment risk, Pacome Breton, details why this is the case and explains why volatility is not inherently a negative thing for investors.

 What is volatility?

 Volatility is a measure of the amount of price variation we might expect in a market.
-If there is high volatility this will tell investors that a market is unsettled and that a high degree of uncertainty is reflected in the daily price variation of the equity market.
+If there is high volatility this will tell investors that a market is unsettled and that a high degree of uncertainty is reflected in the daily price variation.
 While all markets inherently have a degree of volatility at any given time, this may increase and decrease significantly based on investor confidence and outside events.

 Uncertainty is often what causes volatility in the market.
 However, uncertainty can take different forms.
 It can be very obvious, such as the uncertainty of an election or a pandemic or it can be more subtle, such as an unexpected change in inflation outlook or a policy change by central banks or even political rhetoric.

-It’s easy to see why 2020 has been so volatile.
-The ‘known unknown’ nature of the global Covid pandemic obviously gave markets a major downturn at the beginning of the year and investors have since been trying to price–in how developments of a vaccine and public safety measures can safeguard economic value against the continuing threat of second and third waves of the virus.
+It’s easy to see why markets have been so volatile.
+The ‘known unknown’ nature of the global Covid pandemic clearly gave markets a major shock during the early months of 2020, while there was a big rally later in the year after the news broke in November that Pfizer and BioNTech announced that their vaccine was 90% effective against the virus.
+Investors have since been trying to price-in how vaccination rates and public safety measures will safeguard economic value against the continuing threat of further waves of the virus.

 What can we expect going forward?